Fullmeals.

 Step 8: Combine with Mango and Condensed Milk

 Now add the prepared mango pulp and 200g of condensed milk to the chhena in the pan.
 Turn the flame to medium and continue cooking while stirring continuously to prevent the mixture from sticking to the bottom of the pan.
 As it cooks, the mixture will gradually start thickening and become rich, glossy, and aromatic with the delicious flavor of mangoes.
 Add 1/4 tsp of cardamom powder and mix well.
-Keep stirring patiently until the moisture reduces and the mixture starts leaving the sides of the pan while coming together like a soft dough.
+Keep stirring patiently until the moisture and the mixture starts leaving the sides of the pan while coming together like a soft dough.
 This step is very important to achieve the perfect soft and juicy kalakand texture.
 Turn off the flame.

 Step 9: Set the Kalakand